NEW

 2. Your company gets a faster return on investment from new features.
 Rather than waiting for the next milestone to release code, you can deliver value as soon as a new feature is ready for the market.

-Code integration: Developers continuously push their code changes to a shared repository, often multiple times a day.
+1. Commit Developers continuously push their code changes to a shared repository, often multiple times a day.
 This practice ensures that new code is consistently integrated with the existing codebase.
-Feedback loop: CI provides rapid feedback to developers regarding the success or failure of their code changes.
-This immediate feedback loop encourages a culture of accountability and quality.

-Automated testing: After each code integration, the CI server runs automated tests to assess the changes’ impact on the application’s functionality, security, and adherence to your organization’s policies.
+3. Test After the build process, the CI server runs automated tests to assess the changes’ impact on the application’s functionality, security, and adherence to your organization’s policies.
 Common tests include unit tests, integration tests, security and compliance scans, and code quality checks.
-Deployment pipelines: CI can be seamlessly integrated with continuous delivery (CD), creating a deployment pipeline.
-This pipeline automates the process of deploying the application to various environments, from development to production.

-Developers who practice continuous integration commit early and often.
-This allows them to detect and troubleshoot conflicts before deploying code to production.
-Small, frequent commits are necessary, but there are many other continuous integration best practices that can help ensure a smooth and effective implementation of this critical software development methodology.
+Developers who practice continuous integration commit early and often, allows them to detect and troubleshoot conflicts before deploying code to production.
+Small, frequent commits are a good starting point, but there are many other practices that can help ensure a smooth and effective CI pipeline.

 To use continuous integration successfully, follow these guidelines:

-• Make testing integral to the development process: Fostering a rigorous testing culture is the most important element that a company needs for successful continuous integration.
-In order to confidently integrate new code into the mainline, the team needs the confidence that the code is sound.
-Engineers should write tests as each feature is being developed.
+• Make testing integral to the development process: Rigorous testing is the most important element that a company needs for successful continuous integration.
+To confidently integrate new code into the mainline, the team needs the confidence that the code is sound.
+Engineers should write tests as each feature is being developed, an approach known as test-driven development (TDD).

-• Ensure that the testing environment mirrors production: To support your rigorous testing culture, it’s important that the testing environment is an exact replica of the production environment.
-Otherwise, you have no guarantee that what you’re testing will work in production.
-This means the testing environment should use the same version of the database, web server configuration, artifacts, etc. Containerization with Docker or similar tools can help with this.
+• Ensure that the testing environment mirrors production: Effective testing requires that the testing environment is an exact replicate the production environment to ensure that what works in testing will work in production.
+This includes using the same database version, web server configuration, and artifacts used in your production environment.
+Tools like Docker can facilitate this by providing consistent, containerized environments.

 • Set up effective monitoring and alerts: Robust monitoring and alerts are essential for delivering software to users with confidence and consistency.
-An effective CI pipeline will give developers real-time visibility into the health of their application code, enabling teams to detect issues, understand their root causes, and take corrective action.
-It will also provide effectives alerts, notifying teams of deviations from expected behavior in places where they are most likely to see it, such as Slack, JIRA, or email.
+An effective CI pipeline gives developers real-time visibility into the health of their application code, notifying them of deviations from expected behavior in places where they are most likely to see it, such as Slack, JIRA, or email.

-Continuous integration (CI) sets the foundation for modern software development, ensuring that your codebase remains stable and reliable as you make changes.
-But why stop there when you can unlock the true potential of your development process with continuous integration and continuous delivery or continuous deployment (CI/CD)?
+CI sets the foundation for modern software development, ensuring that your codebase remains stable and reliable as you make changes.
+But why stop there when you can unlock the true potential of your development process with continuous integration and continuous delivery or deployment (CI/CD)?

-• Continuous integration is the automated building and testing of your application on every new commit.
+• Continuous integration (CI) is the automated building and testing of your application on every new commit.

-• Continuous delivery is a state where your application is always ready to be deployed.
-A manual step is required to actually deploy the application.
+• Continuous delivery (CD) is the automated deployment of successful code changes to a pre-production environment.
+A manual step is required to actually deploy the application to end users.

-• Continuous deployment is the complete automation of every stage in the delivery process: building, testing, and deploying.
-If all tests pass, every new commit deploy to production with no manual intervention.
+• Continuous deployment (CD) is the complete automation of every stage in the delivery process: building, testing, and deploying.
+If all tests pass, every new commit deploys directly to production with no manual intervention.

 CI-Diagram2 1

-CI/CD automates and streamlines every aspect of your development workflow, from code changes to production deployment.
+CI/CD simplifies and accelerates every aspect of your development workflow, from code changes to production deployment.
 Learn more about how a complete CI/CD pipeline can elevate your deployment practices in our complete guide to CI/CD.

 Below are some quick tips for adopting continuous integration in your organization:

-1. Make sure everyone is on the same page: First get buy-in from your organization on what you’re trying to achieve by introducing a new methodology.
+1. Get on the same page First, get buy-in from your organization on what you’re trying to achieve by introducing a new methodology.
 Adopting continuous integration is as much about embracing a mindset of collaboration and continuous improvement as it is about changing your coding practices.

-2. Adopt version control and set up a repository: Before you can start with CI, you need a reliable version control system (VCS) to track changes in your codebase.
+2. Set up version control Before you can start with CI, you need a reliable version control system (VCS) to track changes in your codebase.
 Popular options include GitHub, GitLab, and Bitbucket.

 Adopting continuous integration is the first step toward more efficient and reliable software delivery.
 Whether you’re a single developer working on the next big application or a multinational enterprise managing a suite of mission-critical software, CI can help you achieve greater confidence in your code and faster delivery of software to your users.